Ice Caves in Iceland: Your Complete Guide

 One of the most incredible spectacles associated with Iceland’s glaciers is the Jökulsárlón Glacier Lagoon.
 Set in the heart of the south coast of Iceland, Jökulsárlón is a vast lake of melted glacial ice, where icebergs gently float.

-These days, you might have seen this incredible scene in movies such as Die Another Day, Lara Croft: Tomb Raider, or Batman Begins.
+You might have seen this incredible scene in movies such as Die Another Day, Lara Croft: Tomb Raider, or Batman Begins.
 But it must be said: with its icebergs and sea life, it’s much more awesome in real life.

 Explore the glacial lagoon on a boat tour, or visit the area on a 7-day tour of southern Iceland.
 It’s a must-see sight on a visit to Iceland.